Home | Volume 48 | Article number 154

 Conclusion Up Down

-Synovial sarcoma is a rare malignancy that can be misdiagnosed, resulting in a delay with treatment.
+Synovial sarcoma is a rare malignancy that can be misdiagnosed, resulting in a delay in treatment.
 Therefore, one dealing with soft tissue tumors of upper and lower limb pathology should keep synovial sarcoma as a differential diagnosis.
 This in turn can reduce the chances of metastasis and increase the survival rate of the patient.
 Moreover, this case report contributes to other studies and articles for accurate diagnosis and management.

 Competing interests Up Down